 1. Collaborate on Assignment Design

-The single biggest predictor of homework completion is client buy-in.
+The single biggest predictor of growth task completion is client buy-in.
 Instead of prescribing assignments, collaborate with your client to design them:

 - Ask what feels doable: "What part of this feels manageable to practice this week?"